gperdrizet/bartleby/README.md

 ## 2. Where to find bartleby

 Bartleby is most feature-complete and publicly available on Discord.
 If you are interested in trying it out, I recommend doing so there.
 You can add it to your server [here](https://discord.com/oauth2/authorize?client_id=1217547475615744015&permissions=0&scope=bot).

+There is also a Docker image available on [Docker Hub](https://hub.docker.com/repository/docker/gperdrizet/bartleby/general).

 Bartleby is also compatible with the Matrix protocol.
 If you would like to run it on Matrix, you will need to host the bot yourself and add it to a Matrix server which you have admin access to (see below).